AIML4OS/WP12/wp12_hackathon/dissemination_summary_prototype/prototype_a/README.md

     - It might be good to investigate [Unstract](https://github.com/Zipstack/unstract) in terms of licencing, performance of extraction or for inspiration on extraction techniques.

+It allows generating the embeddings remotely, using SSP or Locally by downloading the embedding model from HuggingFace. **Note** Remote use is not working, need to speak with SSP to ask how to invoke embedding api.

 It allows the configuration of the output in the following parameters: